radimurban/opt_methods_project/src/resource_allocation/README.md

 ```

 #### Next Generation
-The next generation cosists of the elite of the previous poulation and the children of any population members.
-The default elitism reate is 0.2 and this means that 20% of the best members of the population are propagated to the next generation (survival of the fittest).
+The next generation consists of the elite of the previous population and the children of any population members.
+The default elitism rate is 0.2 and this means that 20% of the best members of the population are propagated to the next generation (survival of the fittest).

 ```java
 int eliteSize = (int) (POPULATION_SIZE * ELITISM_RATE);